prebid/prebid-server-java/docs/application-settings.md

     - "enforce": if a bidder returns a creative that's larger in height or width than any of the allowed sizes, reject the bid and log an operational warning.
 - `auction.events.enabled` - enables events for account if true
 - `auction.price-floors.enabeled` - enables price floors for account if true.
+Defaults to true.
 - `auction.price-floors.fetch.enabled`- enables data fetch for price floors for account if true.
+Defaults to false.
 - `auction.price-floors.fetch.url` - url to fetch price floors data from.
 - `auction.price-floors.fetch.timeout-ms` - timeout for fetching price floors data.
+Defaults to 5000.
 - `auction.price-floors.fetch.max-file-size-kb` - maximum size of price floors data to be fetched.
+Defaults to 200.
 - `auction.price-floors.fetch.max-rules` - maximum number of rules per model group.
+Defaults to 0.
 - `auction.price-floors.fetch.max-age-sec` - maximum time that fetched price floors data remains in cache.
+Defaults to 86400.
 - `auction.price-floors.fetch.period-sec` - time between two consecutive fetches.
+Defaults to 3600.
 - `auction.price-floors.enforce-floors-rate` - what percentage of the time a defined floor is enforced.
 Default is 100.
 - `auction.price-floors.adjust-for-bid-adjustment` - boolean for whether to use the bidAdjustment function to adjust the floor per bidder.
 Defaults to true.
 - `auction.price-floors.enforce-deal-floors` - boolean for whether to enforce floors on deals.
-Defaults to false.
+Defaults to true.
 - `auction.price-floors.use-dynamic-data` - boolean that can be used as an emergency override to start ignoring dynamic floors data if something goes wrong.
 Defaults to true.
 - `auction.targeting.includewinners` - whether to include targeting for the winning bids in response.
 Default `false`.
 - `auction.targeting.includebidderkeys` - whether to include targeting for the best bid from each bidder in response.
 Default `false`.